Jeannette Thurber: Life

 In 1884 Thurber sponsored New York City's first Wagner festival.
 In 1885 she founded the National Conservatory of Music of America and its adjunct American Opera Company, both in New York.
-In 1888/89 she sponsored the New York debut of the Boston Symphony.
+In 1888/89 she sponsored the New York debut of the Boston Symphony Orchestra (BSO).
 But the Conservatory seemed to be her real love, and she grew it from 84 students when it opened to 3,000 students in 1900.
 Her success was due, in part, to her conviction that her school required an outstanding and publicly-celebrated faculty: its first director was Jacques Bouhy, a world-renowned baritone.
+In 1889 she was placed in charge of planning the inaugural concert opening the newly built Lincoln Music Hall, and recruited the BSO for the event.

 In 1892, she was responsible for bringing the Czech composer Antonín Dvořák to the United States to head her conservatory, where he remained until 1895.
 Dvořák, who refused her offer several times, was ultimately persuaded by his wife, Anna Dvorak, when she learned of the staggering annual salary of $15,000, which was 25 times his current income.
 He was to receive four months' summer leave in exchange for three hours of daily teaching and six annual concerts.
 It was there that he met 26-year-old African-American student Harry Burleigh.
 Burleigh, who mopped floors to pay for his tuition, sang spirituals as he worked and drew the interest of Dvorak.
 Burleigh's rendering of African-American spirituals had a profound effect on Dvorak's compositions and served as the basis for one of his best-known symphonies, (with a title suggested by Thurber, it is said), "From the New World".
 Dvorak said, "In the Negro melodies of America I discover all that is needed for a great and noble school of music."
 Burleigh went on to assist Dvorak in copying sections of his work as his amanuensis, and ultimately became a well-known baritone and composer in his own right, as well as a faculty member at the Conservatory.

 In addition to race and gender issues, Thurber championed the idea of a federally-funded conservatory and was very pointed about the fact that the United States was the only industrialized nation that did not provide government monies for the arts.
 Thurber "precipitated public debate over the appropriateness of a federally funded Conservatory of music in a capitalist society".
 In fact, the Institute of Musical Art of the City of New York, chartered in 1904 with the backing of Andrew Carnegie, was a privately funded institution and became her chief competition, and there is no indication in the public record that they accepted African Americans, people with disabilities, or women.
 The school ultimately morphed into the Juilliard School.
 (Carnegie also was a founding patron of Thurber's Conservatory though some research suggests that other than a small amount from L. Horton and Andrew Carnegie, Thurber is the only one who contributed financial backing.)